 You can use replication as a scale-out solution; that is, where you want to split up the load of database queries across multiple database servers, within some reasonable limitations.

-Replication in this situation enables you to distribute the reads over the replication slaves, while still enabling your web servers to communicate with the replication master when a write is required.
+Replication in this situation enables you to distribute the reads over the replicas, while still enabling your web servers to communicate with the source when a write is required.
 You can see a sample replication layout for this scenario in Figure 3.1, “Using Replication to Improve Performance During Scale-Out”.

 safe_ in each function name means that the